 - How to understand and process the anxieties of dating

 - Setting healthy boundaries with friends and family.

-The Sachs Center maintains connections through the Birch Family Services of Manhattan to strengthen our Asperger’s testing and treatment programs.
-Using this resource, clients can find supportive and engaging employment opportunities.
+The Sachs Center also maintains connections through the Birch Family Services of Manhattan to help clients find supportive and engaging employment opportunities.

 Reach out to us below to learn more.

-Contact the Sachs Center in Manhattan, New York to learn if you or a loved one has Asperger’s and may be interested in pursuing Asperger’s testing and treatment.
+Contact the Sachs Center in Manhattan, New York to learn if you or a loved one has Aspergers.